 Why not shoot a video run-through:

 Remember that dead-cert deal from last month?
-It was nailed down to close but now the prospect is never available and they won’t reply to your emails.
+It was nailed to close but now the prospect is never available and they won’t reply to your emails.

 In an increasingly digital world, ghosting is a fact of life.
 But it doesn't need to get in the way of you closing that deal or hitting your sales targets — not when you can catch your prospect's attention and really impress them with a personalised video.